Install Guide#

 Note

-These commands also update all your other packages, which is one reason we strongly recommend you use an isolated conda environment to avoid any potential unintended effects on other installed packages.
+These commands also update all your other packages, which is one reason we strongly recommend you use an isolated conda environment to avoid any potential unintended effects on your environment.

 In case you get an error resolving dependencies, try uninstalling Spyder and re-installing it: